Conclude by May 15 Ansals appeals before trial court in Uphaar evidence tampering case:HC | Law-Order

 Conclude by May 15 Ansals appeals before trial court in Uphaar evidence tampering case:HC

-New Delhi, Mar 2 PTIThe Delhi High Court on Monday granted time till May 15 to a trial court here to conclude hearing in appeals by real estate barons Sushil and Gopal Ansal against their conviction in the Uphaar fire tragedy evidence tampering case.Justice Subramonium Prasad, who had earlier granted a month, clarified that it would be open to the trial court to approach the high court in case the proceedings are not completed within the deadline and asked it to pass the verdict as expeditiously as possible.
+Eds REPEATING WITH CORRECTION IN INTRO New Delhi, Mar 2 PTIThe Delhi High Court on Wednesday granted time till May 15 to a trial court here to conclude hearing in appeals by real estate barons Sushil and Gopal Ansal against their conviction in the Uphaar fire tragedy evidence tampering case.Justice Subramonium Prasad, who had earlier granted a month, clarified that it would be open to the trial court to approach the high court in case the proceedings are not completed within the deadline and asked it to pass the verdict as expeditiously as possible.

 - Country: